seinman/ev-simulator/README.md

 | Plug-out time | Normal, archetype mean | 90% of draws within ±1 hour |
 | Plug-in SoC | Normal, archetype mean | 90% of draws within ±5% |

+### All days are independent (IID)

+Each simulated day is drawn independently with no carry-over of SoC between days.
+This holds because the end state of every day is deterministic: every user always reaches their target SoC (80%) before unplugging, so every day begins from the same known state and can be drawn fresh.

+The assumption rests on no archetype's charge duration ever exceeding their plug-in window.
+This holds for all V1 archetypes — the worst case is Type 3 (Infrequent chargers), who may need ~5 hours of charging from 18% SoC, comfortably within their 13-hour window (18:00–07:00).
+If a future version introduces stochastic charge durations long enough to occasionally overrun the plug-in window, the IID assumption would break down and SoC would need to be carried forward across days.

+At present, no day-of-week seasonality is in the model.
+This would be an important extension for V2.

 **Type 3 (Infrequent chargers):** a Bernoulli(p=0.2) draw determines whether a plug-in event occurs at all on a given day; plug-in SoC is only drawn conditional on a plug-in occurring.